africanproofs/apregister/docs/integrate.md

 ## Resolve metadata

 The on-chain record stores only `(participantType, infoURI)`.
+The participant.json at that URI should include `flare:participant-type` matching the on-chain value so consumers can verify the cross-reference without an extra RPC call.
 To get the full profile, fetch and parse the JSON at `infoURI`.
 Schema: [`assets/participant.schema.json`](https://github.com/africanproofs/apregister/blob/main/assets/participant.schema.json).

 ```typescript
 const meta = await fetch(p.infoURI).then(r => r.json());